-Staff Contact: Philip Lee
+Staff Contact: Philip Lee UOC6 HPW5 S1

-Note/s: Excluded 2/3 unit HSC Chinese or equivalent.
+Note/s: Excluded HSC Chinese or equivalent

-This subject is designed for students who have a rudimentary knowledge of the Chinese language or are speakers of dialects other than Standard Modern Chinese.
-The subject includes an introduction to Chinese culture and civilisation.
+Designed for students who have a rudimentary knowledge of the Chinese language or are speakers of dialects other than Standard Modern Chinese.
+The course includes an introduction to Chinese culture and civilisation.